Landlords often use security deposits as a way of ensuring that any damage to their property is covered at the end of the lease agreement.

 As an added bonus, this letter provides a written record of your demands in a clear, concise manner.

-If your case does go to civil court, this will show the judge that you made an attempt to settle the matter outside of court, which often works in your favor.
+If your case does go to court, this will show the judge that you made an attempt to settle the matter outside of court, which often works in your favor.

 Step 3: Go to Court